itstomlie/iykra/readme.md

 # Application Deployment
-The app is deployed in Google Kubernetes Engine accessible in `http://34.101.199.30:3000/`
+This app is deployed in Google Kubernetes Engine accessible in `http://34.101.199.30:3000/`

 # How to run the app locally